Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Empirical Application

-Table \ref{table:Estimated welfare gain for start time decision problem} reports the estimated welfare gains and shares of population to be treated by $\hat{g}^{B}$ and $\hat{g}^{S}$ and the other two DTRs $(g_{1},g_{2})=(0,1),(1,1)$, which satisfy the constraint $g_{2}\left(h_{2}\right)\geq d_{1}$ for all $h_{2} \in \MH_{2}$.
-In contrast to the results without the additional constraint in Table \ref{table:Estimated welfare gain}, the Backward DEWM method leads to less welfare gains than the constant DTRs $(g_{1},g_{2})=(0,1),(1,1)$, while the Simultanous DEWM method leads to the highest welfare gain.
+Table \ref{table:Estimated welfare gain for start time decision problem} reports the estimated welfare gains and shares of population to be treated by $\hat{g}^{B}$ and $\hat{g}^{S}$ and two uniform DTRs $(g_{1},g_{2})=(0,1),(1,1)$, which satisfy the monotonicity constraint.
+Both the Simultaneous and backward DEWM methods lead to higher welfare gains than the uniform DTRs.
+The simultaneous DEWM method leads to a slightly higher welfare gain than the backward DEWM method.